KQM-git/TCL/docs/evidence/characters/electro/keqing.md

 [YouTube](https://youtu.be/gCVCo52YPkM)

 **Significance:**
-Not particularly significant, but it is an interesting tech that can lead to satisfying combos if executed right.
+Not Particularly significant, but it is an interesting tech that can lead to satisfying combos if executed right.

-### Hurling the Stiletto does not generate particles
+### Hurling the Stiletto does not generate Particles

 **By:** Rathalos\#2875
 **Added:** <Version date="2022-07-18" />